kdpuvvadi/blog/content/posts/terraform-azure-getting-started.md

 ## Terraform

-Create a direcotry where you want to store the terraform configaration files.
+Create a directory where you want to store the terraform configuration files.
 Create a file named `main.tf`.
 Thi i where we store all the configs.

 First add azure plugin details in the `main.tf`